• Skip to primary navigation

 What can you do with leftover apple cider?

-I love to drink apple cider hot or cold!
-It can also be used to make other treats such as my apple cider coffee cake or my apple cider whoopie pies.
-You can also use it in smoothies, sauces and dressings!
+I love to drink apple cider hot or cold.
+You can also make my apple cider coffee cake or my apple cider whoopie pies.
+Apple cider is also delicious in smoothies, sauces and dressings!

-Apple cider cookies, a bowl of cinnamon sugar and a spoon with icing.
+Apple cider cookies with a bowl of cinnamon sugar and a spoon with icing.

 More Cookie Recipes You’ll Love